Texas Gas Transmissions, LLC

 Compressor station questions

-The noise attributable to a new compressor station, or any modifications to existing stations, must not exceed a day-night average noise level of 55 dBA at any pre-existing noise-sensitive areas such as schools, hospitals or residences.
+The noise attributable to a new compressor station, or any modifications to existing stations, must not exceed a day-night average noise level of 55 dBA at any pre-existing noise-sensitive areas such as schools, hospitals, or residences.
 Our facilities are designed to meet this standard, and we conduct sound testing to confirm compliance after startup.

 Minor vibrations may occur near the station site, but are rarely felt beyond the facility boundary.
 We conduct vibration and pulsation analysis during and after design, and make adjustments if needed.
 It is sometimes necessary to install dampeners or supports after the station is running to to further reduce pulsation and vibration.